Olfactory system: Age

 Age is the strongest reason for olfactory decline in healthy adults, having even greater impact than does cigarette smoking.
 Age-related changes in smell function often go unnoticed and smell ability is rarely tested clinically unlike hearing and vision.
 2% of people under 65 years of age have chronic smelling problems.
 This increases greatly between people of ages 65 and 80 with about half experiencing significant problems smelling.
 Then for adults over 80, the numbers rise to almost 75%.
 The basis for age-related changes in smell function include closure of the cribriform plate, and cumulative damage to the olfactory receptors from repeated viral and other insults throughout life.

 Viral infections

 The most common cause of permanent hyposmia and anosmia are upper respiratory infections.
 Such dysfunctions show no change over time and can sometimes reflect damage not only to the olfactory epithelium, but also to the central olfactory structures as a result of viral invasions into the brain.
 Among these virus-related disorders are the common cold, hepatitis, influenza and influenza-like illness, as well as herpes.
 Notably, COVID-19 is associated with olfactory disturbance.
 Most viral infections are unrecognizable because they are so mild or entirely asymptomatic.
+There are no known cures for olfactory loss due to viral infections, however olfactory training is a highly recommended option, as well as oral steroids for a short period of time when discussed with a medical professional.